tw: transphobia, misinformation

 Conflating gender and sex is widely disproven, and much has been written and talked about to frame that – yes, trans people are real, and whole, and deserve to exist.
 We do not pose a risk to the movement for women’s empowerment and do not need to be rescued by cis people.
 So, my focus is not on arguing this debate, but rather: why are J Brown and Katchie so attached to it?

 Certainly, no one should be pressured into transition, which is discussed at length in this podcast.
-However, the weird misconception that the medical industry has people on some sort of ‘transition conveyor belt’ is dangerous because it obscures the truth for the vast majority of people who transition medically, these procedures provide life-saving and very real relief.
-Transition also more accurately often requires years of work – community fundraising, jumping through hoops, navigating transphobic medical and insurance systems, out of state travel… and this is the problem we should be addressing if we care about trans lives.
+However, the dangerous misconception that the medical industry has people on some sort of ‘transition conveyor belt’ is problematic because it obscures the truth: for the vast majority of people who transition medically, these procedures provide life-saving and very real relief, which is often not at all easy to access.
+Transition more accurately often requires years of work – community fundraising, jumping through hoops, navigating transphobic medical and insurance systems, out of state travel… and this is the problem we should be addressing if we care about trans lives.

 Which, by the way, we are.